Program Evaluation and Causal Inference with High-Dimensional Data: General Theory: Honest Inference in General Moment Condition Problems with Nuisance Functions Estimated by Machine Learning Methods

-\begin{remark}[\textbf{Orthogonalization typically expands the number of nuisance parameters}] It is important to use a moment function $\psi_u$ that satisfies the orthogonality property given in (\ref{eq:orthogonality}).
+\begin{remark}[\textbf{Orthogonalization typically expands the number of nuisance parameters}] It is important to use a moment function $\psi_u$ that satisfies the orthogonality property given in (\ref{eq:orthogonality}); see examples given below.
 Generally, if we have a moment function $\tilde \psi_u$ which identifies $\theta_u$ but does not have this property, we can construct a moment function $\psi_u$ that identifies $\theta_u$ and has the required orthogonality property by projecting the original function $\tilde \psi_u$ onto the orthocomplement of the tangent space for the original set of nuisance functions $h^o_u$; see, for example, \citen{vdV-W}, \citen[Chap.
 25]{vdV}, \citen{kosorok:book}, \citen{BCK-LAD}, and \citen{BelloniChernozhukovHansen2011}.
+This projection creates the semi-parametrically efficient score function.
+There are other ways to create orthogonal nuisance functions, as illustrated by the second example below.

 Note that the projection typically depends on $P$, which gives rise to additional nuisance parameters $h^n_u$, which are then incorporated together with the original nuisance parameters into the new parameter $h_u = (h_u^0, h^n_u)$.
 Note that this is a feature of all of the examples we consider.
 For example, the orthogonal moment functions in the exogenous case of the treatment effects framework depend on both the regression function and the propensity score function.
 This point is clarified further by considering the classical linear model as demonstrated in the next remark. \end{remark}